Timeframe: 2014 – 2024

 The Closing Argument

 Whether through deep intelligence networks or astute political observation, Nnamdi Kanu accurately mapped the trajectory of terror that would engulf Nigeria.
-He warned that the “Herdsmen” crisis was a Trojan Horse for a broader insurgency.
+He warned that the “Herdsmen” crisis was a Trojan Horse for a broader insurgency, and the events of 2016-2024 have validated this warning with tragic precision.

 [1] Kanu, Nnamdi.
 (2014).
 Radio Biafra Broadcast: The Coming Invasion.
 [Audio Archive].
 IPOB Repository.